-5.1 Requirement for an Actuarial Report
+5.1 Requirement for a Report

-- 5.1.1 Where a Member performs a valuation to which this Professional Standard applies and: - (a) that valuation is intended to be used in an annual Regulatory Report; or - (b) that valuation is intended to be used in connection with a change or transfer of ownership of liabilities for General Insurance Claims; or - (c) the Member forms a view, as a matter of judgment (and subject to clause 6.3), that the circumstances surrounding or affecting that valuation warrant it, then, subject to clause 5.1.2, the Member must provide an Actuarial Report on the valuation which satisfies all the requirements laid down in section 5.2.
+- 5.1.1 Where a Member performs a valuation to which this Professional Standard applies and: - (a) those valuation results are intended to be used in, or as part of, an annual Regulatory Report; or - (b) those valuation results are intended to be used in connection with a change or transfer of ownership of liabilities for General Insurance Claims; or - (c) the Member forms a view, as a matter of judgment (and subject to clause 6.3), that the circumstances surrounding or affecting that valuation warrant it, then, subject to clause 5.1.2, the Member must provide a Report on the valuation which satisfies all the requirements laid down in section 5.2.

-- 5.1.2 If the Member is issuing a Financial Condition Report, and the Financial Condition Report satisfies all the requirements laid down in section 5.2, then a separate Actuarial Report is not required. - 5.1.3 If clause 5.1.1 does not apply in relation to a valuation performed by a Member, then the Member is not required to comply with the documentation requirements set out in clause 5.2, but must: - (a) comply with any relevant documentation and reporting requirements set out in the Code; and - (b) document such other things as to which the Member reasonably forms a view, as a matter of judgment, that circumstances surrounding or affecting the valuation warrant documentation.
+- 5.1.2 If the Member is issuing a Financial Condition Report, and the Financial Condition Report satisfies all the requirements laid down in section 5.2, then a separate Report is not required. - 5.1.3 If clause 5.1.1 does not apply in relation to a valuation performed by a Member, then the Member is not required to comply with the documentation requirements set out in this Professional Standard (including clause 5.2), but must: - (a) comply with any relevant documentation and reporting requirements set out in the Code; and - (b) document such other things as to which the Member reasonably forms a view, as a matter of judgment, that circumstances surrounding or affecting the valuation warrant documentation.

-5.2 Content of an Actuarial Report
+5.2 Content of a Report